Azure/PSRule.Rules.Azure/docs/setup/setup-bicep.md

 ## Setting environment variables

-When expanding Bicep files, the path to the Bicep binary is required.
+When expanding Bicep files, the path to the Bicep CLI binary is required.
 By default, the `PATH` environment variable will be used to discover the binary path.
 When using this option, add the sub-directory containing the Bicep binary to the environment variable.